dazhaoniel/swap/README.md

 TO DO
 ------
-1. get user id
+1. get user id (DONE)
-2. get time
+2. get time (DONE)
 3. input validation
-4. create post feedback, 1 for thank you and 0 for Oops something went wrong
+4. create post feedback, 1 for thank you and 0 for Oops something went wrong (DONE)
 5.